Calvin Coolidge: Lieutenant Governor and Governor of Massachusetts (1916−1921)

 Coolidge entered the primary election for lieutenant governor and was nominated to run alongside gubernatorial candidate Samuel W. McCall.
 Coolidge was the leading vote-getter in the Republican primary, and balanced the Republican ticket by adding a western presence to McCall's eastern base of support.
 McCall and Coolidge won the 1915 election to their respective one-year terms, with Coolidge defeating his opponent by more than 50,000 votes.

 In Massachusetts, the lieutenant governor does not preside over the state Senate, as is the case in many other states; nevertheless, as lieutenant governor, Coolidge was a deputy governor functioning as an administrative inspector and was a member of the governor's council.
 He was also chairman of the finance committee and the pardons committee.
 As a full-time elected official, Coolidge discontinued his law practice in 1916, though his family continued to live in Northampton.
-McCall and Coolidge were both reelected in 1916 and again in 1917.
+McCall and Coolidge were both reelected in 1916 and in 1917.
 When McCall decided that he would not stand for a fourth term, Coolidge announced his intention to run for governor.

 1918 election

-Coolidge was unopposed for the Republican nomination for Governor of Massachusetts in 1918.
+Coolidge was unopposed for the Republican nomination for governor of Massachusetts in 1918.
 He and his running mate, Channing Cox, a Boston lawyer and Speaker of the Massachusetts House of Representatives, ran on the previous administration's record: fiscal conservatism, a vague opposition to Prohibition, support for women's suffrage, and support for American involvement in World War I. The issue of the war proved divisive, especially among Irish and German Americans.
 Coolidge was elected by a margin of 16,773 votes over his opponent, Richard H. Long, in the smallest margin of victory of any of his statewide campaigns.